caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.4: Think about the innerHTML, look at `index_recipes.js`

 `listRecipes()`
-: Gets the outer element, retrieves data and then envokes `populateUL()`
+: Gets the outer element, retrieves data and then invokes `populateUL()`

 `populateUL()`
 : Populates the UL lists with the data